TradingView – Supertrend (Automated Trading)

 • exchange: The exchange on which your symbol is traded

-• symbol: The AutoTrader Web broker independent symbol, more details on this are here
+• symbol: The AutoTrader Web broker independent symbol; more details are in the instruments and symbols docs

 • tradeType: BUY or SELL (automatically picked up from the strategy using a placeholder)